lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/freeenergy/umbrella-sampling.rst

     barrier potential will be imposed artificially to the atoms.
-    The procedure is valid for more complex systems, and can be adapted to many other situations (e.g. for measuring adsorption barrier near a wall, or translocation barrier through a membrane).
+    The procedure is valid for more complex systems, and can be adapted to many other situations (e.g. for measuring adsorption barrier near a wall, or for calculating translocation barrier through a membrane).

 Method 1: Free sampling